 Create an iep-sample subdirectory for sample IEPs (Rule 5-44, IEPD Has an IEP Sample for Each c:IEPConformanceTarget, above).

 If more documentation artifacts (e.g., text, graphics, media) are necessary, create a documentation subdirectory for miscellaneous explanatory documentation.
 As needed, create additional subdirectories within this one to organize documentation artifacts.
-The readme artifact in the MPD root directory should refer to or index documentation in this subdirectory.
+The readme artifact in the IEPD root directory should refer to or index documentation in this subdirectory.

 If necessary, create an application-info subdirectory for tool-specific artifacts (inputs, outputs, imports, exports, models, etc.).
 Again, as needed, use additional subdirectories to organize artifacts of this nature.
 The readme artifact can and should also refer to or index artifacts in this subdirectory.